 Temple Beth Abraham’s Adult Education Committee creates a rich array of classes and events for adult learners.
 Events include two ongoing Book Clubs, weekly Mah Jongg and Canasta games, Torah study with Rabbi Holtz, and a Women’s Circle program.

-The chair of our Adult Ed committee is Claire Zucker.
+The Chair of our Adult Ed committee is Tracy Ostroff

 For more information about TBA’s Adult Education Programming or to join the Adult Education Committee, please e-mail: adulted@tba-ny.org